 The funded ratio (the ratio of the actuarial value of assets to the actuarial accrued liability) is a standard measure of a plan's funded status.
 In the absence of benefit improvements, it should increase over time, until it reaches 100%.
-The funded ratio, as can be seen in Table 3 of this report, increased from 83.4% to 86.5% between the valuations.
-The funded ratio increased from the prior valuation primarily due to salary increases that were less than assumed and fewer retirements than expected.
-If the market value of assets were used, rather than the actuarial value, the funded ratio would be 85.3%.
+The funded ratio, as can be seen in Table 4 of this report, increased from 86.5% to 94.0% between the valuations.
+The funded ratio increased from the prior valuation primarily due to a liability gain resulting from salaries increasing less than expected, the impact of the assumption change, and the return on the actuarial value of assets being greater than expected (an 8.6% return versus the assumed rate of 7.5%).
+If the market value of assets were used, rather than the actuarial value, the funded ratio would be 98.1%.

-The employer contribution rate decreased from 28.32% to 26.80% for fiscal year 2016.
+The employer contribution rate decreased from 26.80% to 21.30% for fiscal year 2017.

-An analysis of the changes in the employer contribution rate appears on Table 10a of this report.
-An analysis of the changes in the unfunded actuarial accrued liability appears on Table 10c.
+An analysis of the changes in the employer contribution rate appears on Table 11a of this report.
+An analysis of the changes in the unfunded actuarial accrued liability appears on Table 11c.